Abraxas-365/MdToHtmlBlog/blog/first_blog.md

 Because no project is ever really "done," here's what I'm pretending I'll add someday:

-- Syntax highlighting for code (because reading plain code is for normies)
 - Caching (to make my blog load 0.01 seconds faster)
 - Search (for when I have more than two posts, which might be never)